so-vann-roth/Smart-Irrigation/SAI_Thavath/Readme.md

 1. System (2 sensors node-->Zigbee, 1 controller-->zigbee-->Touchscreen, timer)
 2. Stand alone module for greenhouse
- - Touch screen: set value of sensor for irrigation or ventilation, timer
+ - Touchscreen: set value of sensor for irrigation or ventilation, timer
-4. 1 and 2 with wifi module and send data to internet
+3. 1 and 2 with wifi module and send data to internet

+*** How to make it ontime???
+ - Planning: Activiies: From now --> 31 June 2021
+ - Brainstorm the sytem architecture 1 2 3
+ - Device and equipment needed and when??
+ - Start activities